Newport Beach Domestic Violence Lawyers

 In cases involving domestic violence allegations or spousal abuse, the Court has some discretion.
 A well-argued case supported by facts can result in a favorable outcome for a person falsely accused of domestic violence.

-The Law Offices of Burch and Coulston, LLP understands how to prepare a convincing case and can represent you in order to protect your rights, your record, and your reputation.
+The Law Offices of Burch, Coulston & Shepard, LLP understands how to prepare a convincing case and can represent you in order to protect your rights, your record, and your reputation.

-For a consultation with a domestic violence lawyer at The Law Offices of Burch and Coulston, LLP, call 949.202.5728 or 866.909.6059 or contact us online.
-We serve clients throughout Orange County, including the cities of Irvine and Newport Beach.
+For a consultation with a domestic violence lawyer at The Law Offices of Burch, Coulston & Shepard, LLP, call (949) 565-4158 or contact us online.
+We serve clients throughout Orange County.